prividentity/PrivateIdentity-Oldd/C#-SDK.md

 Ensure that the Machine is x64 with Windows operating system 10 or 11.
 Check your access rights for the path where you extracted the package.

-2. Image is not getting enrolled
-Ensure that the image is in ARGA and in PNG format.
+2. Frontal facial image is not successfully enrolled Ensure that the image is in ARGA and in PNG format.
 You may verify with images in ./img or ./img_a folder in the package

 3. I don't have Visual Studio IDE installed in my machine